 Unlike the aforementioned pirates who offer dozens of different programs and services for free—just to trick unsuspecting users—the Apple brand is the only positive example in this field.
 Now you can realize why their products are more expensive than competitors' products: Apple protects its customers from Internet pirates and does not sell your personal data, so they have to compensate the lack of these revenue sources.
 (And they do it better than any company in the world.)

 The issue of online privacy and security is becoming more serious almost overnight.
 The situation is further aggravated by the COVID-19 pandemic and tracking of citizens by governments and their agencies – not just those associated with the healthcare system.
-To give you the opportunity to follow the development of incidents, I added a page with links to articles published in specialized sources, titled News about safety on Internet.
+To give you the opportunity to follow the development of incidents, I added a page with links to articles published in specialized sources, titled Security on Internet.

 You can also download from here to your computer one of the best articles ("Big Tech Is Watching You") I have ever read on how the tracking Internet users and stealing their personal information works, and how to reduce these threats.
 The article is copyrighted (information about it is placed below the title of the article – on its first page).